NickStefan/unit-test-practice/README.md

-I'm creating this repo to practice writing unit tests from scratch with mocha chai and possibly jasmine.
+I'm creating this repo to practice writing unit tests from scratch with mocha and expect.